-An umbrella insurance policy typically covers the same things as your home and auto policies, plus a few more, including lawsuits that arise when you're driving abroad or operating rented watercraft, or from alleged libel, slander or defamation of character.
+An umbrella insurance policy typically covers the same things as your home and auto policies, plus more.
+It provides protection outside of existing limits and coverages, covering anything from lawsuits that arise when you're driving abroad or operating rented watercraft, harm caused to others by your dog, or if you're sued for alleged libel, slander or defamation of character.

 If you buy your home and auto insurance from the same insurer, you'll typically get a discount of 10% to 15% on your annual premiums, and you may get an additional discount on the umbrella policy.
 You can offset at least some of the umbrella premium by taking larger deductibles on your auto and home insurance policies.

 With a single insurer, your coverage is less likely to fall through the cracks if the requirements for the umbrella policy change.
 And if you're sued, you'll have one set of defense lawyers for the entire case.
 Otherwise, agents advise you to buy the umbrella policy from your auto insurer because most large lawsuits involve auto accidents.

 If your current home or auto insurer won’t sell you an umbrella policy — because your dog's breed is reputed to have a bad claims history, for example, or your family has had too many fender benders — ask an independent agent who represents multiple insurers to help you find a "stand-alone" umbrella policy.

 Should I purchase an umbrella insurance policy?